github/dotnet-codespaces/readme.md

-# GitHub Codespaces ♥️ .NET 8
+asdf# GitHub Codespaces ♥️ .NET 8

 Want to try out the latest performance improvements coming with .NET 8 for web development?